What is dermatomyositis?

 also have a connective tissue disorder, such as lupus or rheumatoid arthritis.

 The exact cause is not known, but possible causes include:

 - Abnormal genes you are born with

 - Cancer, especially in older people

-- Autoimmune disease, a type of illness that causes the body’s immune system to attack its own tissues
+- Autoimmune disease, a type of illness that causes the body’s immune system to attack

 What are the symptoms of dermatomyositis?